 8.2 The Course Coordinator is expected to engage in a scholarly process of critical reflection, interpretation, and implementation of improvements to both the teaching of the course and the course itself using eVALU8 results and feedback from other evaluation strategies, together with other measures of the course, such as student grades.

 8.2.1 C-SALT will provide resources to assist in the reflection and improvement cycle.
 This process is documented in the form of the Course Feedback Report (CFR) to be completed by the Course Coordinator for each course evaluated.
 The CFR requires a summary of actions and improvements arising from the consideration of eVALU8 results and other available information, to be formulated for approval by the Course Coordinator’s Head of School.
 The CFR requires that Course Coordinators address both issues that were raised that will result in changes to the course and issues that were raised but will not result in change and the reasons for this action.

 8.2.2 The Course Coordinator is expected to complete the CFR within two weeks of the release of the eVALU8 Results Report for their course(s).
-Following approval by the Course Coordinator’s Head of School, CFRs are provided to Program Coordinators and the Associate Deans (Learning and Teaching).
+Following approval by the Course Coordinator’s Head of School, CFRs are provided to Program Coordinators.

 8.2.3 The CFR together with the summary of actions and improvements as approved by the Head of School will be published for access by students.